Comuna 13 in Medellín: Art, Music, and the Spirit of Change

 A Brief History – From Pain to Inspiration

-In the 80s and 90s, Comuna 13 was one of the most dangerous places in the world—a territory of drug cartels, paramilitary groups, and daily insecurity.
+During the 80s and 90s, Comuna 13 was one of the most dangerous places in the world—a territory of drug cartels, paramilitary groups, and daily insecurity.

-Open-Air Graffiti Gallery
+An Open-Air Graffiti Gallery

-Murals of freedom, equality, and resistance
+Murals for freedom, equality, and resistance

-Vibrant colours symbolising life and victory over darkness
+Vivid colours symbolising life and victory over darkness

 Music and Dance – The Heart of Change